 Development a strategy for a plea agreement or jury trial.

 Development of a strategy is next, including things that can be done to negotiate for a favorable plea agreement or to prepare for a jury trial.
 This may include legal and factual defenses to present to the prosecutor and/or the court.
 If there is a “legal,” defense, the charge could be dismissed.
 Similarly, a factual defense can provide the basis for a dismissal, but not often.
 More frequently, a factual defense raises a factual discrepancy or issue, that if proved at trial, could result in a not guilty verdict.
 The stronger the factual defense, the more likely the prosecutor will be to either dismiss the charge or offer a favorable plea agreement, such an amendment to a lesser offense, lower fines, a low period of probation, a pretrial diversion agreement, or a combination of these options.

-If a favorable plea agreement cannot be reached, we will reset the case for another announcement setting and promptly notify you of the unfavorable offer from the prosecutor and all options that you may have.
+In courts of most counties, a criminal case is set for multiple "announcement" settings.
+The purpose of the settings is for the defense attorney and the prosecutor to discuss the case, exchange evidence and work toward a favorable plea agreement.
+If a favorable plea agreement cannot be reached, we will promptly notify you of the unfavorable offer from the prosecutor and will discuss all options that you may have.
 Usually, at this point, the options are either to accept the offer or set the case for trial.
 This will be your decision.
 Of course, we will fully discuss with you the options and the ramifications of any options you choose.